 On the inner thigh, the skin is generally thin and therefore less tolerant of aggressive volume reduction.
 It’s important to understand that the inner thigh is composed of anterior, medial, and posterior regions — and each of these regions needs to be addressed in order to achieve the best, most attractive outcome.

 The outer thigh provides easy fat extraction — but don’t get “trapped” into taking too much off.
 This will lead to contour depression from over resection.
 To prevent this, a wedge in between the legs in a lateral position is used to offset the natural tendency to extract more fat than desired.

-While the anterior (bicep) region of the arm isn’t typically treated with liposuction, the posterior (triceps) region is a common area for fat extraction.
+While the anterior (bicep) region isn’t typically treated with arm liposuction, the posterior (triceps) region is a common area for fat extraction.
 It’s important to treat the lateral upper arm by having the patient press the arm against their side to accentuate this region during marking.
 Also, a comprehensive understanding of the arm’s proper anatomy is of the utmost importance to avoid deep structures, i.e.: nerves, vessels, etc.

 Back Bra Roll (BBR)

 On the back bra roll region, the skin is very thick — many times thicker than that of the abdomen.
 With that said, it is important to recognize this anatomy and penetrate the full thickness of the skin before aspiration.
 Otherwise, it’ll lead to painful, bloody aspiration.

 It’s also important to disrupt the tight skin banding of the BBR and waist junction to allow for better re–draping of the skin to improve its persistent “hang” that often exists even with aggressive fat extraction.